Sharkofwitch/DailyBrief/README.md

 ## Features

-- Scrapes the most important news from around the world.
+- Scrapes the most important news from trusted sources like BBC.
-- Displays the news in a clear, readable format.
+- Displays the news in a clean, responsive layout with a dark background.
-- Sends news via email (optional).
 - Built with React and Next.js for a smooth and responsive user experience.
+- News can be visualized as cards, each containing a title and a link to the full article.

 ## Installation